 Chocolate Snickerdoodles

 Make and Chill the Dough

-Mix in the eggs and vanilla extract until just combined.
+Add the eggs and vanilla and mix until blended.

-In a separate bowl, whisk together the flour, cocoa powder, salt, cream of tartar, and baking soda.
+In another bowl, combine the flour, cocoa powder, salt, cream of tartar, and baking soda and mix.

 Roll and Bake the Cookies

-In a small bowl, mix together the granulated sugar and cinnamon for the coating.
+In a small bowl, combine granulated sugar and cinnamon together (to use as a coating for the cookies).

-Let the cookies cool on the baking sheet on a wire rack before moving them.
+Allow cookies to cool on the baking sheet before transferring them to a wire rack.

+Chocolate Snickerdoodles